Posted on 21st March 2021

 Henry was to have two further disastrous marriages with Katherine Howard and Anne of Cleves before finally settling upon Catherine Parr.
 She was to be just what he needed in his old age, more of a mother and a nurse than a mistress.
 She also worked hard to bring the family together and to re-unite Henry with his children.
 A guilty Henry lavished gifts on his daughters, particularly Mary, his favourite.

-On 28 January, 1547, the obese, arthritic, half-blind King whose physique and athleticism had once made the Royal Courts of Europe swoon, died.
-His nine year son old Edward succeeded to the throne under the Regency of the Seymour family.
+On 28 January 1547, the obese, arthritic, half-blind King whose physique and athleticism had once made the Royal Courts of Europe swoon, died.
+His nine-year old son old Edward succeeded to the throne under the Regency of the Seymour family.

 Mary, like her mother a devout Catholic, insisted on being allowed to take Mass in the privacy of her own chapel.
 This caused a rift with her brother who despite only being a child was a committed Protestant.
 He denied her this right and only relented when pressure was brought upon his Council by Mary’s cousin the Holy Roman Emperor Charles V.